zubata88/mdgru/docs/how_to_use.rst

 Usage on a high performance computing (HPC) cluster
 ---------------------------------------------------
 When using the code on a HPC cluster, make sure to set the GPU IDs.
+Copy the RUN_mdgru script in your working directory.
 The slurm submission file should look like this:

 ::